jmadibekov/todo/README.md

 ## Testing

 The project contains basic tests to check models & API.
-Run the following command from web the container at the Docker to test:
+Run the following command from web container at the Docker to test:
 ```bash
 python manage.py test
 ```